Milley Says He Was Wrong to Accompany Trump on Church Walk

-Army Gen. Mark Milley, the nation's top military officer, said Thursday he was wrong to have accompanied President Donald Trump on a walk to a church through Lafayette Square, where he was photographed in his combat uniform with the presidential entourage.
+Army Gen. Mark Milley, the nation's top military officer, said Thursday he was wrong to accompany President Donald Trump on a walk through Lafayette Square that ended in a photo op at a church.
+He said his presence “created a perception of the military involved in domestic politics.”

+“I should not have been there,” the Joint Chiefs chairman said in remarks to a National Defense University commencement ceremony.

+Trump's June 1 walk through the park to pose with a Bible at a churchcame after authorities used pepper spray and flash bangs to clear the park and streets of largely peaceful protesters demonstrating in the aftermath of George Floyd's death in Minnesota in police custody.

 “My presence in that moment and in that environment created a perception of the military involved in domestic politics,” Milley said.
 “As a commissioned uniformed officer, it was a mistake that I have learned from, and I sincerely hope we all can learn from it.”